 The American Cancer Society provides a detailed breakdown of the TNM system here.
 Letters or numbers after T, N and M offer more detail related to the progression of the cancer.

-Grade: tumours can be classified further based on the way cancer cells look when viewed through a microscope, i.e. the degree to which they deviate in their appearance from normal cells.
-Cells within low grade tumours look similar to healthy tissue but with different cell groupings, while those in high grade tumours are visibly different in appearance and are more likely to recur, grow and spread.
+Grade: tumors can be classified further based on the way cancer cells look when viewed through a microscope, i.e. the degree to which they deviate in their appearance from normal cells.
+Cells within low grade tumors look similar to healthy tissue but with different cell groupings, while those in high grade tumors are visibly different in appearance and are more likely to recur, grow and spread.

 Blood in your urine or hematuria is the most common symptom of bladder cancer and should be taken seriously.
 About 4 in every 5 people with bladder cancer will experience hematuria as the first sign.
 If you do see blood, it’s recommended you speak with your Doctor as soon as possible.
-Just bear in mind certain foods like beetroot, blueberries and rhubarb can cause your urine to appear red, as can certain medications and other factors like monthly periods in women, sexual activity, trauma, UTIs, vigorous exercise and viral illness.
+Just bear in mind certain foods like beetroot, blueberries and rhubarb can cause your urine to appear red, as can certain medications.
+Blood can also be caused by other factors including monthly periods in women, sexual activity, kidney trauma, bladder or kidney stones, UTIs, vigorous exercise and viral illness.

 Other bladder cancer symptoms to watch for include: